sjfke/ocp-sample-flask-helm/README.md

 NAME    	NAMESPACE	REVISION	UPDATED                                 	STATUS  	CHART                  	APP VERSION lazy-dog	work01   	4       	2022-07-03 17:34:19.575881478 +0200 CEST	deployed	flask-lorem-ipsum-0.2.0	v0.2.0
 ```
-Specify the `route.host` in an external YAML file
+To avoid updating the `values.route.host ` in all the charts, you can specify it in an external YAML file, `route.host`.

 ```bash
 $ cat host-route.yaml